WTM: Decoding the Slang

 WTM can be used as a conversation starter when you want to engage with someone.
 It’s a relaxed way to initiate a chat about upcoming plans.

-Read Also More: Fast and Furious: Expressive Metaphors for Speed
+Read Also More: Kindness Advocate: Metaphors for Compassion

 Example: “Hi!
 WTM this week?
 Any exciting plans?”